 On this page

 1. Go to Gateway of Tally > Accounts Info. > Ledgers > Alter > select the sales ledger.

-Note: If a reverse chargeable service is created as a stock item, set the option Is reverse charge applicable? to Yes in the GST Details screen of stock item.
+Note: If you create a reverse chargeable service as a stock item, set the option Is reverse charge applicable? to Yes in the GST Details screen.

 4. Accept the ledger.

-● The printed accounting invoice appears with the tax analysis and the information that the tax amount is subject to reverse charge.
+A printed accounting invoice is shown below.
+Tax amount is shown with the indication that it is subject to reverse charge.

 1. Go to Gateway of Tally > Display > Statutory Reports > GST > GSTR-1 .

 2. Press Enter on B2B Invoices .
 The Voucher Register displays the reverse charge liability of buyer.

 'How to Record Outward Supply | GST Reverse Charge (RCM)' has been shared with